 - 1. When the transceiver is in the normal operating mode, press FUNC and the desired operating frequency i.e. 153.2750. - 2.
-On the VLO band press FUNC and then 1 and the desired frequency i.e. 73.5500. - 3.
+On the UHF band press FUNC and then 1 and the desired frequency i.e. 443.5500. - 3.
 You will then be asked for 12.5 or 25.0 kHz channel spacing.
-Select with MUP or MDN and press ENTER.
+Select with M.UP or M.DN and press ENTER.

 Please note in the above operation, after FUNC and "1" are entered, the LED display will show memory channel "000" and then the remaining digits in the desired frequency are shown as they are entered.
 No alphanumeric message can be entered in this mode.
 Operation on the new frequency occurs in both transmit and receive (simplex only) modes.
-If RX or TX CTCSS tones/DPL codes are required they must be programmed in afterwards.
+If RX or TX CTCSS tones/DPL codes are required, they must be programmed in afterwards.

-2.7 RECEIVE FREQUENCY SIMPLEX (TALK AROUND) FUNCTION
+2.7 RECEIVE FREQUENCY SIMPLEX FUNCTION

-The receive frequency simplex function allows you to quickly change the transmit frequency, when operating on a split pair (repeater/semi-duplex mode), to the receive frequency to allow direct communications. i.e. If you are transmitting on 152.000 MHz and receiving 152.555 MHz, select VHF on the band select switch and press FUNC then UP to transmit on 152.555 MHz.
+The receive frequency simplex function allows you to quickly change the transmit frequency, when operating on a split pair (repeater/semi-duplex mode), to the receive frequency to allow direct communications.
+For example, if you are transmitting on 152.000 MHz and receiving 152.555 MHz, select VHF on the band select switch and press FUNC then UP to transmit on 152.555 MHz.
 To return to the split pair condition, you must recall the memory channel again.
-This is quickly done by pressing M.UP for one step up, then back down one step with the M.DN key.
+This is done by quickly pressing M.UP for one step up; then back down one step with the M.DN key.